Lizard-Lizard-Lizard/Lizard-Discord-Bot/README.md

    - Set environment variables in Coolify dashboard
    - Deploy using the Docker Compose method

-## Discord Setup

-### Required Discord Structure

-1. **Guild/Server**: Your Discord server
-2. **Ticket Panel Channel**: Public channel where users can create tickets
-3. **Staff Team Role**: Role for staff members who can see all tickets
-4. **Ticket Category**: Private category where ticket channels are created

-### Bot Permissions

-The bot needs these permissions in your Discord server:
-- **Manage Channels**: To create ticket channels
-- **Send Messages**: To send ticket information
-- **Read Message History**: To read ticket messages
-- **Use Slash Commands**: To register and use commands
-- **Manage Roles**: To set channel permissions

-### Channel Permissions

-The ticket category should be private and only accessible to staff members.
-The bot will automatically set proper permissions for each ticket channel.

-## Usage

-### Creating Tickets

-1. Users click the "Create Ticket" button in the ticket panel
-2. Fill out the modal with:
-   - **Title**: Brief description of the issue
-   - **Message**: Detailed explanation
-   - **Category**: General, Bugs, or Suggestions
-3. A private channel is created with proper permissions
-4. Webhook notification is sent (if configured)

-### Managing Tickets

-- **Staff members** can see all tickets in the private category
-- **Ticket creators** can only see their own tickets
-- **Close button** allows staff to close and archive tickets

 ### Commands

 - `/setup-ticket-panel` (Admin only): Creates the ticket panel message in the configured `TICKET_PANEL_CHANNEL_ID`.